Baháʼí Faith in Greater Boston: Green Acre

 Fred Mortensen arrived August 20.
 Mortensen had been a criminal that fled arrest - his lawyer was Baháʼí Albert Hall of Minnesota from whom he learned of the religion.
-Riding from Minneapolis to Cleveland he then went on to Green Acre - all by way of Freighthopping.
-Being introduced in a crowd he was embarrassed at his dirty appearance and then was told to sit down amid the company of people in fine dress and wait but soon ʻAbdu'l-Bahá returned and began to speak closely with Mortensen.
+Mortensen rode trains from Minneapolis to Cleveland and on to Green Acre - all by way of Freighthopping.
+Being introduced in a crowd, he was embarrassed at his dirty appearance and then was told to sit down amid the company of people in fine dress and wait, but soon ʻAbdu'l-Bahá returned and began to speak closely with Mortensen.
 His inquiry revealed how Mortisen had traveled and Mortisen felt kindness from ʻAbdu'l-Bahá.
 Mortisen had arrived on a day ʻAbdu'l-Baha had arranged as a feast.
-On the last day at Green Acre he met with individuals and left the 23rd.
+On the last day at Green Acre he met with individuals and left on the 23rd.

 Malden, Massachusetts

 His final destination in New England was Malden, Massachusetts at the home of Maria P. Wilson, originally of Boston, where he stayed from 23 to 29 August.
-In Malden he spoke to various groups - a New Thought movement, a women's suffrage group, a metaphysical thought group, and a theosophical group.
+In Malden, he spoke to various groups - a New Thought movement, a women's suffrage group, a metaphysical thought group, and a theosophical group.
 He also attended a marriage ceremony of Clarence Johnson and Ruby Breed, daughter of Alice Breed and sister to Florence Breed Khan.

 Albert Vail accompanied William H. Randall meeting ʻAbdu'l-Bahá there in late August.
-Vail would later mark this as a pivotal point for his life but at first he didn't remark on it publicly.
+Vail would later mark this as a pivotal point for his life but at first, he didn't remark on it publicly.
 Later he said:

 Six years ago I met a servant of God named Abdul Baha, so universal in mind, brilliant in utterance, so pure, so radiant with universal love, so majestic in the power of his holy spirit that I became convinced he and his equally perfect and glorious father, Baha o'llah, were God's own messengers of light and salvation to our modern world ...

-ʻAbdu'l-Bahá then left for Montreal where he arrived near midnight on 30 August 1912.
+ʻAbdu'l-Bahá then left for Montreal, arriving near midnight on 30 August 1912.